my writing journey

 I now have a two-book deal with Thomas & Mercer and am looking forward to the release of my second novel in late 2026.

-In 2018, I began teaching workshops and coaching writers, bringing in the knowledge and experience I’d gained through coaching, therapy, mindset work, and my own personal experience to help other writers reach their writing goals much more quickly than I did.
+In 2018, I began coaching writers, bringing in the knowledge and experience I’d gained through coaching, therapy, mindset work, and my own personal experience to help other writers reach their writing goals much more quickly than I did.